Portsmouth church offers food boxes to community in need amid pandemic

 Church officials say it’s part of their Dominion Community Impact program funded through a federal grant.

-“Especially this time during the pandemic, everyone is struggling you know hard times and we just want to bring a little bit of life our goal is to demonstrate the love of Christ,” said church trustee, John Stratford.
+“Especially this time during the pandemic, everyone is struggling you know, hard times.
+We just want to bring a little bit of life.
+Our goal is to demonstrate the love of Christ,” said Church Trustee, John Stratford.

 This isn’t a one-time thing; Stratford says every Saturday they help feed hundreds of families.
 They started back in August and show up rain or shine, but say it’s all worth it.